erangeljr/eddierangel.com/_posts/2014-01-28-initialization.markdown

 layout: post
 title:  "Welcome to EddieRangel.com!"
 date:   2014-01-28 22:17:57
-categories: blog software engineering computer science hacking
+categories: blog softwareengineering computerscience hacking
 ---

 "Oh, welcome to this world of fools